 The trade-off between counterparty risk and liquidity hoarding suggests that trust plays a key role in the unsecured interbank market.
 A systemic banking crisis with a number of bank failures could be a negative exogenous shock to future trust in the interbank market.
 The results in Tables 3 and 4 show that if a bank is located in a country with higher risk of bank failure and a large number of bank failures or longer periods of banking crises in the past, then it will borrow less on average in the interbank market.
 In addition, the usage of the interbank market might be strongly determined by the structure of the financial system.
-Claessens et al. (2010) document that recessions and financial disruptions in emerging markets are often more costly than in developed countries, and it takes more time for emerging economies to recover.
+Moreover, Claessens et al. (2010) document that recessions and financial disruptions in emerging markets are often more costly than in developed countries, and it takes more time for emerging economies to recover.
 The authors attribute this difference to the fact that emerging countries have less developed financial systems.
 Meanwhile, Demirgüç-Kunt and Levine (1999) observe the tendency for countries' financial systems to become more market-oriented as they become richer.
 Therefore, we can assume that in countries with bank-based financial systems, which are often emerging economies, the banking crisis has on average a stronger negative effect on the usage of the interbank market.
 Consequently, the structure of the financial system, especially the role of banks in intermediation, can determine our results.

 We use the difference-in-difference estimation technique to isolate this possibility and further explore the causality of the number of bank failures and banking crises on the development pattern of the interbank market, controlling for the structure of the financial system.
 As traumatic experience has a strong impact on trust (Alesina and La Ferrara, 2005), we define a treatment group and a control group of banks based on the total duration of all banking crises in the past.
 In the regression, the variable Treated equals 1 if the bank is located in a country with a history of past banking crisis longer than 5 years in total, and 0 otherwise.
-Next, we employ the propensity score-matching algorithm without replacement based on the structure and development of the financial system, Private credit and Mkt. cap., to define the control group of banks.
-Using the matching algorithm, we employ in the regression 6,456 treated banks (with 33,966 bank-year observations) and 4,491 control banks (with 33,966 bankyear observations).
+Next, we employ the propensity scorematching algorithm without replacement based on the structure and development of the financial system, Private credit and Mkt. cap., to define the control group of banks.
+Using the matching algorithm, we employ in the regression 6,456 treated banks (with 33,966 bank-year observations) and 4,491 control banks (with 33,966 bank-year observations).
 We exclude from the sample all US banks, which does not change our main results, as we show in the sensitivity analysis.
 US banks, however, dominate our dataset and therefore, we decide to exclude them in our further analysis, as they could bias our results.

 Table 5 presents the regression results on the effect of banking crises on interbank market size using the matched sample.
 In all the specifications, the coefficient of Treated is negative and significant at the 1% level.
-Furthermore, the results are economically important, as they show that, Ceteris Paribus, banks can reduce interbank borrowing by up to 35% (0.0272/0.0775) if they are located in a country that experienced a severe banking crisis in the past.
+In addition, the values of the coefficient are much larger than those in Table 4, suggesting that the effect of historical bank failures on interbank market size is even stronger after isolating the impact of financial structure.
+Furthermore, the results are economically important, as they show that banks might decrease interbank borrowing up to 35% if they are located in a country that experienced a severe banking crisis in the past, all other parameters remaining equal.